Henry Ford: Five-dollar wage

 Detroit was already a high-wage city, but competitors were forced to raise wages or lose their best workers.
 Ford's policy proved that paying employees more would enable them to afford the cars they were producing and thus boost the local economy.
 He viewed the increased wages as profit-sharing linked with rewarding those who were most productive and of good character.
-It may have been Couzens who convinced Ford to adopt the $5-day wage.
+It may have been James Couzens who convinced Ford to adopt the $5-day wage.

-Real profit-sharing was offered to employees who had worked at the company for six months or more, and, importantly, conducted their lives in a manner of which Ford's "Social Department" approved.
+Real profit-sharing was offered to employees who had worked at the company for six months or more, and, importantly, conducted their lives in a manner that Ford's "Social Department" approved.
 They frowned on heavy drinking, gambling, and on what are now called deadbeat dads.
 The Social Department used 50 investigators and support staff to maintain employee standards; a large percentage of workers were able to qualify for this "profit-sharing".

 Ford's incursion into his employees' private lives was highly controversial, and he soon backed off from the most intrusive aspects.
-By the time he wrote his 1922 memoir, he had spoken of the Social Department and the private conditions for profit-sharing in the past tense.
+By the time he wrote his 1922 memoir, he spoke of the Social Department and the private conditions for profit-sharing in the past tense.
 He admitted that "paternalism has no place in the industry.
-Welfare work that consists in prying into employees' private concerns is out of date.
+Welfare work that consists of prying into employees' private concerns is out of date.
 Men need counsel and men need help, often special help; and all this ought to be rendered for decency's sake.
 But the broad workable plan of investment and participation will do more to solidify the industry and strengthen the organization than will any social work on the outside.
-Without changing the principle we have changed the method of payment."
+Without changing the principle, we have changed the method of payment."